trendmicro/cloudone-filestorage-plugins/post-scan-actions/aws-python-slack-notification/terraform/README.md

     [Additional information](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack)

-3. Ensure that you have the terraform and AWS CLIs installed and configured, then go to terraform folder and change appropriately the values at the variables in the `variables.tf` file.
+3. Ensure that you have the terraform and AWS CLIs installed and configured, then go to terraform folder and change appropriately the values at the variables in the `variables.tf` file or use the example `slack.tfvars`.

     Run the following script: